gyanbratsahu/projects-portfolio/README.md

 > **Quick note (read first)**
 >
 > Thank you for looking at this project.
 These tools were developed as *contract work* for a company, so the original source code is proprietary and cannot be shared.
 What I can provide here (and have provided) are **Windows executables (.exe)** packaged in `.zip` files that demonstrate the core MVP features I implemented.
-The README below describes what each executable does, how to evaluate it, what to look for as a recruiter or reviewer, and a short, honest account of constraints and next steps.
+The README below describes what each package does, how to evaluate it, what to look for as a recruiter or reviewer, and a short, honest account of constraints and next steps.

 ---